Hospitality, Friendship, Encouragement

 I like to try new flowering plants, and to try growing plants from seed.
 Some are easier than others.

-I also wanted to share this fun photo of my daughter Emma and her kids who met up with my brother and sister in law and their son and dil and grands in Nashville yesterday.
+I also wanted to share this fun photo of my daughter and her kids who met up with my brother and sister in law and their son and dil and grands in Nashville yesterday.
 They had so much fun!

-Something we are looking forward to is that my brother and sister in law, and nephew and niece and family are all coming for Thanksgiving, and Emma and her family may come, too!
+Something we are looking forward to is that my brother and sister in law, and nephew and niece and family are all coming for Thanksgiving, and our daughter and her family may come, too!
 It's going to be so great to all be together this year, and it's not just because of cov*d.
 They all live out of state and my brother and sil don't live in Tennessee.
 They live in a completely different state out west.
 So getting together can be a challenge!

 Monday, May 17, 2021